Ohio Sex Abuse Lawsuits and Settlements

 The lawsuit contends that CHUH and its officials showed deliberate indifference to the sexual harassment and assaults, failed to provide a safe educational environment, and did not comply with Title IX requirements.

-May 2, 2024: In a recently filed lawsuit, a plaintiff, who was kidnapped and trafficked at just fifteen years old, alleged that Red Roof Inns profited from her trafficking through room rentals and Wi-Fi data used by her traffickers.
+In a recently filed lawsuit, a plaintiff, who was kidnapped and trafficked at just fifteen years old, alleged that Red Roof Inns profited from her trafficking through room rentals and Wi-Fi data used by her traffickers.
 She claims the hotel failed to adopt policies to detect and prevent human trafficking, despite clear signs such as frequent cash payments for rooms, and obvious signs of illegal drug use and sex trafficking.

 The complaint suggests that the hotel staff had multiple opportunities to recognize the telltale signs of sex trafficking but failed to act.
 It details several obvious red flags that should have been apparent to the hotel employees, including:

-- Extended stays being paid day-by-day.
+• Extended stays are being paid day by day.

-- Signs of illegal drug use.
+• Signs of illegal drug use.

-- Frequent requests for new linens.
+• Frequent requests for new linens.

-- Loitering and soliciting activities on hotel grounds.
+• Loitering and soliciting activities on hotel grounds.

 The plaintiff also alleges that the hotel’s Wi-Fi was used by her trafficker to post advertisements for her, as part of the sex trafficking operation.
 She argues that Red Roof Inns profited from the rooms rented by her traffickers and from collecting data from the Wi-Fi usage, without implementing any company-wide policies to detect or prevent suspected human trafficking activities at their properties.
 This failure, she contends, constituted a violation of the TVPRA, as the defendants should have known that their commercial venture was part of an illegal activity.

-Red Rood tried to get the case dismissed, an effort that was shot down by an Ohio federal court judge.
+Red Roof tried to get the case dismissed, an effort that was shot down by an Ohio federal court judge.
 The court denied the defendants’ motion allowing the lawsuit to proceed under the Trafficking Victims Protection Reauthorization Act (TVPRA) and the Child Abuse Victim’s Rights Act (CAVRA).

-April 1, 2024: A federal judge in Ohio has ruled that Red Roof Inns cannot evade a sex trafficking lawsuit.
+A federal judge in Ohio has ruled that Red Roof Inns cannot evade a sex trafficking lawsuit.
 U.S. District Judge Algenon L. Marbley determined that there were sufficient allegations indicating that the hotel chain not only knowingly profited from the victimization but also actively participated in ventures that violated the Trafficking Victims Protection Reauthorization Act (TVPRA).

 One plaintiff recounts being trafficked across multiple Red Roof properties in states like New York, Massachusetts, and Connecticut, among others.
 She alleges that hotel staff ignored numerous red flags indicating trafficking activities, including frequent linen changes, a high number of used condoms, and signs of physical abuse.